Meet Our Team

 Mason Moore

-He has a diverse background in the marching arts, having performed with the Blue Knights Drum and Bugle Corps, Resistance Indoor Percussion, and in multiple seasons of winter guard.
-Mason has been on staff with the Bentonville High School marching band for several years and has also served as a visual technician for the Seattle Cascades Drum and Bugle Corps.
+A music educator and tubist from Bentonville, Arkansas, Mr. Moore earned his Bachelor of Music Education from the University of Arkansas.
+He has a diverse background in the marching arts, performing with the Blue Knights Drum and Bugle Corps, Resistance Indoor Percussion, and multiple seasons of winter guard.
+He has also served on staff with Bentonville High School and as a visual technician for the Seattle Cascades Drum and Bugle Corps.

 NATHAN JONES